emilbaehr/automatic-app-landing-page/README.md

 <img src="https://emilbaehr.com/files/jayson.png" width="440">   <img src="https://emilbaehr.com/files/slor.png" width="440">

 ## Quick Start

 ### Step 1: Fork this repo.
 After forking the repo, your site will be live immediately on your personal Github Pages account, e.g. `https://yourusername.github.io/your-repo-name/`.

 ### Step 2: Enter iOS App ID in `_config.yml`
-To textget started, enter your iOS app ID in the `ios_app_id` field and commit your changes.
-Your site will automatically rebuild with your app's icon, name, price and link to App Store.
+Enter your iOS app ID in the `ios_app_id` field and commit your changes.
+Your site will automatically rebuild with your app icon, name, price and link to App Store.

 You can go on with customising almost anything in the `_config.yml` file.